Freeman reaches 3 times, scores in Dodgers debut, beats Rox

 Kimbrel, who was traded to the Dodgers from the Chicago White Sox on April 1, allowed an RBI double to Charlie Blackmon before striking out Bryant on a knuckle-curve to earn the save.

-Gavin Lux had a two-run single as part of a five-run fourth inning — all with two outs — that turned a 2-0 deficit into a 5-2 lead.
+Gavin Lux had a two-run single in the pivotal five-run fourth — all with two outs — that turned a 2-0 deficit into a 5-2 lead.

 That was plenty for Buehler, who ended his day by striking out C.J.
 Cron on a cutter with two runners on in the fifth.